Jaiganesh235/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 #### Figure -02 FULL ADDER

-### Procedure
+## PROCEDURE:

-Connect the supply (+5V) to the circuit
+1. Connect the supply (+5V) to the circuit
-Switch ON the main switch
+2. Switch ON the main switch
-If the output is 1, then the led glows.
+3. If the output is 1, then the led glows.

 ###
 Program:
 /*